 As the floating wind technology continues to develop, the industry is beginning to follow.
 While one could say that Europe is expected to be the key growth driver within the next 5-10 years, Asia is quickly recognising the potential of floating wind power.
 With ambitions of becoming an exporter of floating wind technology and services, the Asian governments are looking into leveraging the advantages of renewable floating offshore wind to address the climate crisis and at the same time meet their contribution to reaching the world’s carbon reduction goals.
 Since Asia is surrounded by deep oceans, countries in this area are potentially big markets for floating wind turbine deployment.

 It is without any doubt that there is a lot of potential in floating wind.
 Therefore, it is realistic to be optimistic in terms of the technology maturing to become an important part of the future renewable energy mix and help to reach global carbon reduction goals.
 It is, most likely, not a question of if it will happen, but more a question of when it will happen.
-Nonetheless, there are some uncertainties regarding logistical challenges, foundation construction, installation, operation and maintenance costs.
-These challenges must be solved before we see mass production and implementation of floating wind turbines picking up.

 While waiting in anticipation for the opportunities floating wind will provide the offshore wind industry, learn more about how high-quality data, cutting-edge technology and in-depth knowledge can benefit your offshore wind projects.